Last Updated on February 17, 2022 by Mark Ferguson

 If you need to sell your house fast, the best way to get rid of it is to price it low.
 The best way to motivate buyers is to give them an awesome deal.
 When I flip houses, I look for homes that are priced well below market value.
 As a flipper, I can pay cash for houses and close very quickly.
 There are many other flippers in almost every real estate market, but to flip houses, you have to get really good deals.
 When you see ads about buying ugly houses, paying cash for houses, or get letter from an investor wanting to buy your house, they probably want to flip it.
 If you need to sell really fast, selling to a house flipper will get the job done, but you will sell it for much less than you would by listing it with an agent.

-Should you use a real estate agent to sell a house?
+Should you use a real estate agent to sell a house for the most money?

 Real estate agents are expensive, but they are worth it.
 I am a real estate agent, and I may be biased, but there are only a few specific instances where I would try to sell a house without an agent.
 I am looking to buy some commercial properties, which I am not an expert in.
 Even though I am an agent, I am hiring another agent to represent me because of the experience they have in commercial.
 I also pay another agent who is representing the buyers on most of the houses I sell.